SjJ1017/EPFL_ML_PROJECT/README.md

 ```

 ### Pretrained Models
-To run some of the experiments, you can use the pre-trained models in the `model branch`
+To run some of the experiments, you can use the pre-trained models in the `model` branch.

 [Download pretrained model](https://github.com/SjJ1017/EPFL_ML_PROJECT/tree/models/models)
 - `best_larger_train_deep.pth` and `best_segment_model.pth` are the pre-trained Transformer Models.
 You can use them for prediction on real PDFs using `predict_and_visualize.py`